rocsea0626/receipt_uploader/README.md

 This section addresses improvement can be done in real world case

 ### System security
-- Access control: JWT token, user-role based ACM and database can be utilized to achieve comprehensive access control
+- Access control: JWT token with OAuth 2.0, user-role based ACM and database can be utilized to achieve comprehensive access control
 - All servers should be configured to use HTTPS for secure communication, and data storage must be encrypted to protect sensitive information.
 However, these features are intentionally excluded from this PoC project.
 - This implementation does not check uploading of duplicate receipts.
 In reality this can be handled by `TransactionID` issued by payment service provider.
 ### Performance
 - Mechanism needs to implemented to prevent system being crashed by large number of requests. `JobQueue` or `EventBus` can be utilized for this.
 - Caching, Rate limiting and request throttling should be inplemented as well
 - If resizing failed, mechanism need to be implemented to notify client, such as sending an email.
+- Use load balancer and containers to allow to scale up horizontally
 ### API backward compability
 - API endpoints need to be versioned